December 14, 2018

 Where it is licensed, EBS is the only band dedicated for educational purposes, and it has fueled educational innovation.
 Comments filed in the FCC’s EBS proceeding demonstrate that thousands of schools, nonprofits, libraries, low-income families and communities benefit from EBS services today.

-However, due to a licensing freeze in 1995, the FCC has only issued licenses in roughly half the United States geography, mostly in urban areas.
-In the other half of the U.S., EBS spectrum currently sits unused.
-One major issue the rulemaking considers is how to license this untapped spectrum.
+However, due to a licensing freeze since 1995, the FCC has only issued licenses in roughly half the United States geography, mostly in urban areas.
+In the other half of the U.S., EBS spectrum currently sits unused, leaving 15 percent of the U.S. population – about 50 million Americans – without access to any EBS spectrum.
+One major issue the FCC’s EBS rulemaking considers is how to license this untapped spectrum.
 The Commission has proposed using licensing windows to allow educators and Tribal nations an opportunity to access unassigned EBS licenses.
-Voqal supports this approach as opposed to yet another spectrum auction.
+Voqal supports this approach (with minor modifications) as opposed to yet another spectrum auction.

-The commercial sector already controls over 626 MHz of non-EBS spectrum, including airwaves covering rural areas.
+The commercial sector already controls over 625 MHz of low- and mid-band spectrum in rural areas, not counting EBS.
 Yet some 30 percent of rural Americans lack access to broadband.
 And Tribal broadband availability is even worse.

 As was noted above, an additional 5 GHz of spectrum will soon be available to commercial carriers via auction.
 FCC Wireless Bureau Chief Don Stockdale reportedly questioned whether the industry even wants multiple auctions at an FCBA lunch event in November.
 Simply adding EBS to the auction block and transferring control of it to commercial carriers – generally the same set of companies that own all other spectrum – will not solve the rural broadband problem alone.
 In addition, rural schools and Tribal nations are unable to compete with large national companies in an auction.